pnp/pnpjs/docs/core/behaviors.md

 - "replace" will first clear each source moment's registered observers then apply each in source-order via the `on` operation.
 - "append" will apply each source moment's registered observers in source-order via the `on` operation

+> By design CopyFrom does NOT include moments defined by symbol keys.

 ```TypeScript
 import { spfi, SPBrowser } from "@pnp/sp";
 import { CopyFrom } from "@pnp/core";